 Morganella spp., most notably Morganella morganii, are gram-negative bacteria belonging to the Enterobacteriaceae family.
 They are considered opportunistic pathogens and are occasionally found in the human intestinal tract as part of the normal flora.
 However, elevated levels in stool may indicate dysbiosis or potential infection risk, especially in immunocompromised individuals.
 Morganella is also known for its production of biogenic amines, such as putrescine and cadaverine, which can contribute to gut and systemic symptoms.
 In clinical settings, Morganella morganii has been associated with urinary tract infections and other hospital-acquired infections.

-The quantitative determination of nitrogen is a laboratory test primarily used to assess protein digestion and absorption by measuring nitrogen levels in bodily excretions, usually urine or feces.
-This test is instrumental in evaluating nutritional status, particularly in clinical settings where protein-energy malnutrition or imbalances might be a concern.
-It serves as a key indicator of metabolic functions related to protein turnover.
-The test can help diagnose conditions that affect protein metabolism, such as kidney disease, malabsorption syndromes, and certain metabolic disorders....
+The quantitative determination of nitrogen (N) is a laboratory test that measures nitrogen levels in bodily excretions, typically urine or feces, to evaluate protein digestion and absorption.
+This test is crucial for assessing nutritional status, especially in clinical settings where protein-energy malnutrition or imbalances may be a concern.
+It offers important insights into metabolic functions related to protein turnover and can help diagnose conditions affecting protein metabolism, including kidney disease, malabsorption syndromes, and certain metabolic disorders.

-Pancreatic elastase is an enzyme produced by the pancreas, crucial for digesting proteins.
-Measuring its levels in feces provides valuable information about pancreatic function.
-This enzyme remains stable in fecal matter, making it a reliable indicator for evaluating the exocrine function of the pancreas, particularly in diagnosing conditions like pancreatic insufficiency....
+Pancreatic elastase is an enzyme produced by the pancreas that plays a crucial role in protein digestion.
+Measuring its levels in stool can offer valuable insights into pancreatic function.
+Because the enzyme remains stable in fecal matter, it serves as a dependable marker for evaluating the exocrine function of the pancreas, particularly in diagnosing pancreatic insufficiency.

 Phenols are organic compounds produced by gut bacteria during the fermentation of certain amino acids, especially tyrosine.
 Some phenols, like p-cresol, can be toxic at high concentrations and are linked to dysbiosis or imbalances in the gut microbiota.
 Elevated phenol levels in stool may indicate microbial activity that could strain the liver’s detoxification systems.
 Monitoring phenols helps evaluate how effectively the gut is managing protein breakdown and microbial fermentation.